The Bankrate promise

 - Marcus by Goldman Sachs: Marcus offers 7-, 11- and 13-month no-penalty CDs, all of which require a $500 minimum deposit.

-If you are looking to grow your savings without sacrificing liquidity, a no-penalty CD may be a good option, depending on your budget and timeline.
+If you want to grow your savings without sacrificing liquidity, a no-penalty CD might be a good choice.

-Another option is a high-yield savings account, which allows you to grow your savings, while also providing the added flexibility to withdraw funds, should you need to.
+Another option is a high-yield savings account, which helps you build up your savings while giving you the flexibility to withdraw funds when you need to.